restless226/flutter-fit/README.md

 # flutter fit

-A fitness application which provides step by step instructions alongwith images to perform workouts in fitness domains such as Yoga, Gym, Cardio.
+• A fitness application which provides step by step instructions alongwith images to perform workouts in fitness domains such as Yoga, Gym, Cardio.

-Implemented a simple and responsive UI alongwith Dark Mode feature.
+• Implemented a simple and responsive UI alongwith Dark Mode feature.

+• Tech stack used: Flutter, Android

 See working demo below 👇